DorielRivalet/MHFZ_Overlay/FAQ.md

 If you are using multiple `mhf.exe` files, then the overlay would make a database folder in each of their directories upon usage (it checks the current directory location of the current `mhf.exe` running, at database initialization).

 For debugging purposes, the overlay also includes a log file called `logs.log`, see more information [here](#where-do-i-find-my-logs-or-crash-files).

+## How do I set up my controller/gamepad for the overlay program?

+If you are using an XBox controller or similar, you only need to enable the controller layout option in the overlay settings.
+However, if you are using DS4 or similar, you may need additional steps in order for the overlay to be able to detect your inputs:

+1. Follow the instructions in the README [here](https://github.com/Ryochan7/DS4Windows).
+2. You want to look for the Output Controller option and select Xbox 360.
+3. Apply changes and restart overlay.

 ## My question isn't answered here, how can I contact the developers?